Kindergarten Teacher Education Diploma in

 Award: Kindergarten Teaching Diploma in the Abiding Heart Education™ approach

-The curriculum draws deeply on the live Buddhist experiential tradition which emphasizes applying the knowledge acquired in everyday experience in order to nurture an ongoing transformation.
+The curriculum draws deeply on the live experiential Buddhist tradition which emphasises applying the knowledge acquired in everyday experience in order to nurture an ongoing transformation.
 Students develop practical teaching skills based on child development theory and gain experience in creating teaching and learning resources in preparation for school placements and embarking on life as an Abiding Heart Education™ teacher.
 At the core of this two-year course is the practice of letting our minds rest, our hands create, and our hearts rejoice.
 The sense of wonder that nurtures young children is a capacity we all have, and although it may not always flourish in adulthood, we can reconnect with it and deepen our experience.

-The course will empower kindergarten teachers with the knowledge, skills, and understanding to create a nurturing and stimulating learning environment in order to support child development.
+The course will empower kindergarten teachers with the knowledge, skills, and understanding to create a nurturing, calm and stimulating learning environment in order to support child development.
 Evidence shows that experiences of such positive learning environments support the development of self-esteem and confidence and increase the likelihood of children continuing in education.